We accept Apple Pay Google Pay Quick and secure payment options.

 3. An example of an APA in-text citation of a paraphrased information:

-According to the research, O’Reilly, Svirydzenka, Adams, and Dogra (2018) established the need for a robust evidence base in the scope of mental health promotion, arguing that focus should be on both universal work and targeted approaches.
+According to the research, O’Reilly, Svirydzenka, Adams, and Dogra (2018) established the need for a robust evidence base in the scope of mental health promotion, arguing that the focus should be on both universal work and targeted approaches.

 Paraphrases, Quotations, and Summaries